ibm-cloud-docs/speech-to-text/audio-formats.md

 -   If the data is encoded with the `audio/wav` format, the two-hour stream has a size of 230 MB, well beyond the service's 100 MB limit.
 -   If the data is encoded in the `audio/ogg` format, the two-hour stream has a size of only 23 MB, well beneath the service's limit.

-The following table approximates the maximum duration of audio that can be sent with a recognition request in different formats given the 100 MB service limit.
+The following table approximates the maximum duration of audio that can be sent for speech recognition with a synchronous HTTP or WebSocket request in different formats.
+The duration considers the 100 MB service limit.
 Actual values can vary depending on the complexity of the audio and the achieved compression rate.

 <table style="width:75%">
   <caption>Table 4.
 Maximum duration of audio in different formats</caption>